ryan-rashidian/rylib/README.md

 My collection of C utilities organized into single-file libraries.
 These libraries are meant to be simple drop in abstractions.
 They can be added, modified for use in your own projects, or just referenced as learning material.

-Designed for C99 and to depend only on the C standard library.

 ## Single-File Libraries

 | Library | Description |